-In addition to enlisted PME courses, the CJCSI 1805.01B, Enlisted Professional Military Education Policy, requires all enlisted personnel operating in joint, interagency, multinational, and coalition warfighting organizations to learn joint concepts.
-Senior Enlisted Joint Professional Military Education (SEJPME), provides SNCOs a comprehensive joint education to prepare themfor assignments to joint billets at the senior enlisted leader or command senior enlisted leader level.
+In addition to enlisted PME courses, the Chairman of the Joint Chiefs of Staff Instruction (CJCSI) 1805.01B, Enlisted Professional Military Education Policy, 15 May 2015, requires all enlisted personnel operating in joint, interagency, multinational, and coalition warfighting organizations to learn joint concepts.
+Senior Enlisted Joint Professional Military Education (SEJPME), provides SNCOs a comprehensive joint education to prepare them for assignments to joint billets at the senior enlisted leader or command senior enlisted leader level.
 SEJPME is web-based and is designed to expose enlisted personnel to joint education, prepare them to succeed by improving their ability to operate effectively and supervise multiple service members.
 SEJPME courses are offered online and are accessible from anywhere at any time.

 SEJPME consists of two courses of instruction referred to as SEJPME I and II.
 SEJPME I emphasizes curriculum commensurate with E-5/E-7 joint assignment responsibilities.
-SEJPME IIIs focused on preparing E-7/E-9 enlisted members for their senior leadership roles in joint assignments.
-SEJPME I and II have learning areas and objectives in: (1)

-national strategic overview; (2) joint interagency, intergovernmental, and multinational capabilities; (3) foundations of joint operations; and (4) Joint Force leadership.
+SEJPME II is focused on preparing E-7/E-9 enlisted members for their senior leadership roles in joint assignments.
+SEJPME I and II have learning areas and objectives in: (1) national strategic overview; (2) joint interagency, intergovernmental, and multinational capabilities; (3) foundations of joint operations; and (4) Joint Force leadership.
 For additional information on SEJPME I and II or to enroll, refer to: https://jkodirect.jten.mil/Atlas2/faces/page/login/Login.seam.
 Note: Students must complete rank-required service enlisted PME before enrolling in SEJPME.